Translations of the Odyssey: Victorian and modernist

 The first Odyssey in the Russian language may have been Vasily Zhukovsky's 1849 translation in hexametre.
 It was upheld as a landmark in Russian culture and Europe's entire literary tradition, being applauded by contemporaries as a "resurrection of Homer"; Nikolai Gogol argued that its moral lessons would revive and nurture Russian conservatism, steering the country back into a "patriarchal, ancient mode of life".
 Around that time, the first rendition into Hungarian was penned by István Szabó, followed by a succession of other translators—including Emil Ponori Thewrewk and János Csengery.
 In 1875, Iakovos Polylas resorted to retranslating the epic into Modern Greek—one of several such projects aimed making Homer readable in his native culture.
 Awareness of the Odyssey also spread about the Ottoman Empire, but no Ottoman Turkish translation was published—largely because the local intellectuals knew enough French to read it in French translations; by contrast, the Iliad had one such a rendition, presented in 1886 by Naim Frashëri.
 The reemergence of Ukrainian literature within the Russian Empire and Austria-Hungary was accompanied by a surge in Ukrainian-language translation from the classics, with Oleksii Navrotskyi, Panteleimon Kulish, Alexander Potebnja, Ivan Franko and Lesya Ukrainka all producing fragmentary renditions of the Odyssey.
 A full version was put out in 1887 by Petro Nishchynsky, and published in Lviv by Franko himself.

 In 1867, Leconte de Lisle made "the first modern translation" of the poem into French.
 It marked a break with the European Homeric standard, which had generally favoured Latin names for the characters, by introducing characters under approximate renditions of their Greek names.
-Late in the Victorian Era, Andrew Lang was attracted by Homeric themes and penned his own prose retelling of the Odyssey.
+Late in the Victorian era, Andrew Lang was attracted by Homeric themes and penned his own prose retelling of the Odyssey.
 The subsequent emergence of modernist literature allowed various authors to engage in translation as conscious reinterpretation; in 1900, Samuel Butler completed new prose versions of both Homeric epics, which were mainly attempts to illustrate his contentious claim that their original author was in fact female.
-A partial translation of the Odysseys 11th part forms opens The Cantos, by the American poet Ezra Pound.
+A partial translation of the Odysseys 11th part opens The Cantos, by the American poet Ezra Pound.
 Pound's translation was based on Andreas Divus' faithful word-for-word Latin Odyssey.
 Massimo Cè writes that that Divus' faithful Latin translation has led some scholars to conclude that "we can treat both equally as source texts, with Divus acting as a window onto Homer", but Cè argues that, while Pound's language, meaning and metre is indebted to Divus' version, they differ substantially from the Homeric Greek Odyssey.
 According to Hall, Pound made "his own version of [a] poet's traditional homage to the Odyssey as the very text that he rightly believed constitutes the source of the Western poetic subject."
 Moreover, Pound's translation mingled the conventions of Latin and Anglo-Saxon poetry.